Tim Hardaway Jr.: Atlanta Hawks (2015–2017)

 On June 25, 2015, Hardaway was traded to the Atlanta Hawks in exchange for the draft rights to Jerian Grant.
-Hardaway did not debut with the Hawks until November 24 against the Boston Celtics in the team's 16th game.
+According to Hardaway, Hawks head coach Mike Budenholzer told him that he would not play the first 25 games of the 2015-16 NBA season.
+However, Hardaway did debut with the Hawks on November 24 against the Boston Celtics in the team's 16th game.

 On December 3, 2015, using the flexible assignment rule, the Hawks assigned Hardaway to the Canton Charge, the D-League affiliate of the Cleveland Cavaliers.
 He was recalled by the Hawks three days later.
 On December 28, again using the flexible assignment rule, he was assigned this time to the Austin Spurs, the affiliate of the San Antonio Spurs.
 On January 3, 2016, he was recalled by the Hawks.
 Two days later, he played in his first game for the Hawks since November 28, scoring three points in 12 minutes off the bench in a 107–101 loss to the New York Knicks.

 Hardaway made his first start for Atlanta on March 17, 2016, against the Denver Nuggets.
 He posted a season-high 21 points, seven rebounds, four assists, a steal and no turnovers in a season-high 29 minutes, far surpassing his February 3 season best of 13 points against Philadelphia 76ers.

 In the Hawks' season opener on October 27, 2016, Hardaway scored 21 points off the bench in a 114–99 win over the Washington Wizards.
 Twelve of his points came in the final quarter as the Hawks extended their one-point lead.
 On January 1, 2017, he matched his career high with 29 points, including a tying three-pointer with 3.3 seconds remaining in regulation, nine points in overtime and the go-ahead free throw with 10.8 seconds remaining in overtime, to help the Hawks defeat the San Antonio Spurs 114–112.
 On February 2, Hardaway contributed 23 of his career-high 33 points in the fourth quarter, as he helped his team rally from as many as 20 points down against the Houston Rockets to win the contest.
 On March 3, he made five of nine three-pointers and scored a career-high 36 points in a 135–130 loss to the Cleveland Cavaliers.
 Hardaway had a career-high 9 rebounds to go along with 21 points on April 9 against Cleveland as part of a week in which Hardaway averaged 22 points in a 3–0 week for the Hawks.